-WORK OF THE BOARD IN 2018
+WORK OF THE BOARD DURING JANUARY - JUNE 2019

-At the Annual General Meeting 2018, five members were elected for the period until the next Annual General Meeting.
+At the Annual General Meeting 2019, four members were elected for the period until the next Annual General Meeting.
 The competence of the members includes the areas of drug development, medical research, and market, finance and strategy issues.
-The Board of Directors has held 13 minuted board meetings during the year, including six telephone board meetings.
-The chairman of the board meetings has mainly been the CEO, but also other members of the management team.
+The Board of Directors has held 11 minuted board meetings during the first half year 2019, of which five were held over telephone.
+Reports at the meeting were presented mainly by the CEO, but also by other members of the management team.

-The focus of the Board's work in 2018 has been strategic issues, particularly regarding product development, business development and acquisitions and divestments, as well as further development of the company's business plan.
-The work of the Board follows the established rules of procedure, which regulate areas such as the division of responsibilities, number of mandatory meetings, the form of summons, supporting documents and minutes, disqualifications, mandatory matters which the

-CEO must submit to the Board and company signatures.
+The focus of the Board's work in 2019 has been strategic issues, particularly the divestment, product development, business development, as well as further development of the company's business plan.
+The work of the Board follows the established rules of procedure, which regulate areas such as the division of responsibilities, number of mandatory meetings, the form of summons, supporting documents and minutes, disqualifications, mandatory matters which the CEO must submit to the Board and company signatures.
 The Board of Directors deals with ongoing issues such as the business situation, period accounts, budget, strategies and external information.
-The Board has had a Remuneration Committee which prepared proposals regarding remuneration issues, and an Audit Committee which prepared proposals for financing and audit issues.
-In addition, all issues have been dealt with by the Board as a whole.
+All issues have been dealt with by the Board as a whole.

-For personal information about the board members, see page 67.
+For personal information about the board members, see page 69.